Romans96/LookingForGroup/README.md

 -->

 ## Base Commands
-After you invited the LFG Bot on your Server, it automatically add your Guild/server into the LFG Database, and you can start using the Bot and his commands:
+After you invited the LFG Bot on your Server, it automatically add your Server into the LFG Connected Database, and you can start using the Bot and his commands:
 - Use **`g!lfg -help`** in order to show the list of all Available commands;

 - Admin Commands (All the commands using to configure the Bot (Only users with Admin role can use them):